 The program includes periods of meditation, teachings, discussions on dharma-related topics and different activities supporting our practice, as well as time for being together more freely, enjoying the summer and going to sauna.
 Part of the day will be spent in silence, part talking.
 Teachings are in English; if needed, it is possible to arrange Finnish-speaking discussion groups and translation to Finnish.

 Also families are welcome to the Dharma Gathering.
 For children, we offer both organized program and free playing time under the supervision of adults for part of the day; this gives parents an opportunity to join other activities.
 We welcome children of various ages, but expect that they can take care of dressing and going to the loo themselves, and are able to listen to and obey instructions and to function in a group.
 It is also possible to come to the gathering with smaller children, but parents are responsible for organizing their care.
+There is no space for more children at the moment; if you wish to come with children, we can add you to waiting list (fill in the application form, but do not pay the registration fee).
+For adults there is still space.

 We will offer three vegetarian meals a day: breakfast, lunch and a light dinner, plus some snacks for children.
 Accommodation is mainly in shared rooms of 2-4 people.
 The retreat Venue is Friendship Inn in Kruusila, near Salo, at the shore of lake Pernjärvi.